 Come, Winter, have another flight;

 - A second explanation for that particular date goes back to the New England farmers of the 17th century, who considered February 2 to be the heart of winter.
 Farmers would use the weather on this day to predict how much longer the cold winter weather would last.
 In addition, an old farming superstition said if a farmer did not have half his hay remaining on February 2, his cows would lose weight before spring brought fresh grass.

 Today, Groundhog Day is centered in Punxsutawney, Pennsylvania.
 It has become more of a media event than an actual holiday.
 Punxsutawney Phil has become the official groundhog of Groundhog Day.
 Every year, thousands gather in Punxsutawney to see whether or not Phil will see his shadow.
 Many young children in schools will watch the celebration on television and make predictions about Phil's shadow.
 Aside from children, most people in the United States do not recognize Groundhog Day.

 You can learn more about Groundhog Day by exploring the official Groundhog Day website (The Punxsutawney Groundhog Club).
-Be sure to check out the About Groundhog Day section to learn more about the history and traditions associated with Groundhog Day.
+Be sure to check out the Legend & Lore page to learn more about the history and traditions associated with Groundhog Day.